k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md

 - Even LU of the BE has its own LU parameters table in the TDM DB.

-- Customer #65 has the following children IDs in Production environment:
+- Customer #65 has the following children IDs in the Production environment:

   - **Billing LU**: #169, #170, #171, #172, and #173.
   - **Order LU**: #279, #280, #281, #282, #283, #284, and #285.